ultravioletrs/cocos-docs/docs/computation.md

 ## Computation Roles

 Computation is multi-party, i.e. has multiple participants.
-Each of the users that participate in the computation can have one of the follwoing roles:
+Each of the users that participate in the computation can have one of the following roles:

 1. **Computation Owner** - user that created the `Computation` and that defines who will participate in it and with which role (by inviting other users to the Computation)
 2. **Algorithm Provider** - user that will provide the actual program to be executed